NATO Stratcom: A risk model to counter hybrid threats

 Hybrid threats are on the increase

 Hybrid threats include military and non-military activities and are designed to destabilise adversaries, with the intent of influencing and/or manipulating the political decision-making process.
+The war in Ukraine and other geopolitical events has made the need to effectively prepare for and respond to these, more important than ever.

 4C Strategies provides military clients with a broad range of tailored solutions designed to manage complex exercises, enable capability development, and enhance readiness across the organisation.
 Book a meeting with one of our expert consultants to discuss your requirements.